Using Lastmodified Date

 Lastmodified Date in WEB Collection

-Users can specify the source of the "last modified" date for documents in a Web Collection.
+• Users can choose the source of the “last modified” date for documents in a Web Collection.

 There are three options